Sweet Friends, I have a fun treat for ya’ll today!

 I started by painting the shelf white with my DIY Chalk Paint (Recipe HERE.)
 Then I topped it with one coat of one part Annie Sloan French Linen mixed with two parts Bit of Sugar DIY chalk paint.
 I did that so that when I sanded, a little of the white would show through.

-I sealed the shelf with Annie Sloan’s Clear Soft Wax.
+I sealed the shelf with clear wax.

 For the back, I cut a piece of hardboard using my mini circular saw.